 ●Metabolic acidosis with a low rate of urinary potassium excretion is, in an asymptomatic patient, suggestive of lower gastrointestinal losses due to laxative abuse or a villous adenoma .
 (See "Acid-base and electrolyte abnormalities with diarrhea or ureteral diversion" and "Factitious diarrhea".)

 ●Metabolic acidosis with urinary potassium wasting is most often due to diabetic ketoacidosis or to type 1 (distal) or type 2 (proximal) renal tubular acidosis.
-(See "Pathophysiology of renal tubular acidosis and the effect on potassium balance" and "Etiology and diagnosis of distal (type 1) and proximal (type 2) renal tubular acidosis".)
+(See "Overview and pathophysiology of renal tubular acidosis and the effect on potassium balance" and "Etiology and diagnosis of distal (type 1) and proximal (type 2) renal tubular acidosis".)

 ●Metabolic alkalosis with a low rate of urinary potassium excretion may be due to surreptitious vomiting (often in bulimic patients in an attempt to lose weight) or diuretic use if the urine collection is obtained after the diuretic effect has worn off.
 In addition, some patients with laxative abuse present with metabolic alkalosis, rather than the expected metabolic acidosis [15,16].
 (See "Pathogenesis of metabolic alkalosis".)